 All you have to do to allow your app to access constrained satellite networks is opt in, but you might need to make further changes to optimize your app's behavior to use limited network resources responsibly.
 Here are some things to consider when you optimize for constrained data usage:

-• Identify specific use cases to limit or modify.
+- Identify specific use cases to limit or modify.
 Some of your app's features might be better suited to limited data conditions than others.
-For example, sending text messages would work well, but attempting to upload HD video would likely result in a poor user experience.
+For example, low-bandwidth operations like sending text messages are highly reliable.
+However, high-bandwidth operations, such as uploading uncompressed HD video, might experience significant buffering or failure.
+We recommend implementing adaptive bitrate streaming or robust compression for these demanding features.
 This is similar to the way many apps change behavior when roaming.

-• Adapt the way your app uses network resources.
+- Adapt the way your app uses network resources.
 Constrained networks work best when apps perform network operations in bursts and spend most of the time not using the network.
-Avoid creating constant or chatty network traffic.
-For example, push-to-talk audio is much better suited to constrained network conditions than real-time audio calls.
+Variable latency can make real-time synchronous communication challenging.

 There are also specific changes you need to make if your app uses complex networking logic or Firebase Cloud Messaging.